oasisresearchlab/meta/general.md

 NLP (mostly with Python), web dev (Flask, AWS, Meteor??)

+Re: algorithms, we don't aim to create new algorithms.
+Our strengths are in understanding the human side of things, and using that deep insight to *leverage* existing computational technology to design/prototype novel interactive systems that support human creativity.
+This means we must be proficient essentially as machine learning practitioners, but we won’t be making fundamental contributions in that area.

 # What is it like to work in the lab?

 ## Community